-Customers Labstat provides tobacco chemistry and toxicology testing services for tobacco manufacturers,
+Customers Labstat provides tobacco chemistry and toxicology testing services for tobacco manufacturers, governments, and public and private entities alike.
+Labstat is a global business with customers in

-America, Europe, South America, New Zealand and Asia.
+North America, Europe, South America, New Zealand and Asia.

-Contribution Summary Alaris first contributed \$41.2 million to Labstat in June 2012 and an additional \$6 million in February repaid leaving an outstanding balance owing of \$3.73 million at an interest rate of 7%.
+Contribution Summary Alaris first contributed \$41.2 million to Labstat in June 2012 and an additional \$6 million in February

 2014, for a total of \$47.2 million.
-Alaris has also provided notes to Labstat totaling \$6.9 million (including the Labstat ULC Loan and the Labstat Credit Agreement) of which, \$3.18 million have been
+Alaris has also provided notes to Labstat totaling \$6.9 million (including the Labstat ULC Loan and the Labstat Credit Agreement) of which, \$3.18 million have been repaid leaving an outstanding balance owing of \$3.73 million at an interest rate of 7% as of